Battle of Sedan (1940): Aftermath

-The French defeat at Sedan left the Allies in Belgium with sparse flank protection.
-The limited and relatively meager Allied flank protection that there existed was swiftly, rapidly, and handily defeated by the German forces in their driving and pressing offensive attack-thrust from their breakout at Sedan.
+The French defeat at Sedan left the Allies in Belgium with sparse flank protection, which was swiftly and handily defeated by the German forces in their driving thrust from their breakout at Sedan.
 The breakout was so fast that there was little fighting.
 Many French soldiers were taken prisoner before they could offer resistance, which also explains the low number of casualties suffered by both sides.
 The two assault engineer battalions under Günther Korthals achieved the most important success.
-By eliminating the bunkers in the Bellevue sector, they made the breakthroughs of the 1st and 2nd Panzer Divisions possible and this was achieved without loss.
+By eliminating the bunkers in the Bellevue sector, they made the breakthroughs of the 1st and 2nd Panzer Divisions possible, and this was achieved without loss.
 Military historians agree that the Battle at Sedan sealed the fate of Belgium and France.
-On 14 May, the Allied forces had been wrong-footed and through their failures in deployment forfeited the campaign.
+On 14 May, the Allied forces had been caught wrong-footed, and through their failures in deployment they lost the campaign.

 The German advance to the Channel trapped 1,700,000 Allied soldiers and resulted in the expulsion of the Allies from the mainland of Western Europe.
-The bulk of the British Army escaped from the port of Dunkirk but the Allies left behind large amounts of equipment.
-The German encirclement destroyed the best units of the French Army, resulting in 40,000 soldiers taken prisoner of war, but 139,732 British and 139,037 French troops escaped.
+The bulk of the British Army escaped from the port of Dunkirk, but the Allies left behind large amounts of equipment.
+The German encirclement destroyed the best units of the French Army, resulting in 40,000 soldiers being taken prisoner of war, but 139,732 British and 139,037 French troops escaped.
 French and British forces were dispatched from England and participated in the battles of June 1940, but the French armed forces ceased fighting on 25 June 1940, when the Armistice of 22 June took effect.